Jaxonwht/cellsociety/README.md

 Haotian Wang

 * I have been working on separating backend and the UI.
 I enjoyed the process a lot, it is so fun to see how much changes I made and how flexible our codes become after I re-construct the structure of our project.
+I feel I understand the 'Open For Extension,Closed for Modification' much more after this project.

 Yunhao Qing